na-na-hi/renget/archive/r4nhp.md

 Hoge stands up in the coaster car.
 She projects her voice out over all other sounds in the room, smothering them with her dutifully practiced full volume.
 "Don't you recognize him?
 That is Fight Man.
 He was featured in international broadcast in a combat tournament."

 The room goes still.

-Things are quiet as much from the shock of such a prodiguous volume coming from a nobody so suddenly, and then from certain keywords in the booming announcement.
+Things are quiet as much from the shock of such a prodigious volume coming from a nobody so suddenly, and then from certain keywords in the booming announcement.
 Recognize?
 Fight?
 International?
 Combat?

 The attendant, stunned into a stupor, looks around to see every eye on him.
 His momentum is gone.
 His train of thought has derailed.
 "Fight...Man?"

 He looks down at the boy in the man's suit.
 Kaga looks back at him with a vein pulsing in his temple.

 "Ah!
 W-wait!
 The... the Shiketsu Battle Tournament, right?
 You, uh...
 I bet and...."
 Now the attendant is sweating.
 His fingers are trembling, and for a very different reason than the kids' were before.
 They were shaking in the effort of restraint.
 He is shaking as his nerves give out.
 He falls to his knees and ducks his head down.
 He holds the card up to Kaga two-handed, and begins bowing and scraping.

 "I apologize!
 I apologize profusely!
 I was out of line!
 Please just... just take a seat an- and d-don't, uh... let's forget everything, right?
 I'm sorry!"

 Kaga pinches his student ID card between a curled finger and his white-knuckled thumb.
 His thumbnail cuts a little crescent into the lamination.
 With effortful slowness, he slides it back into his leather wallet in the inner breast pocket of his blazer and ensures it is pushed deep enough to stay in place.
 Without speaking to anyone, he takes Koukoka's hand - whose face flips from a sadistic smugness at the attendant's kowtowing to one of blushing surprise - and leads her to an empty car with as much dignity as he can summon.
 Rikae directs her dolls to jog into the storage cubby area and take up guard on everyone's things while Aomi glides in to help Joan board.
 Someone in the filled coaster train clears their throat loudly and the attendant snaps his head up to look at them.

 He climbs to his feet, looking like a defeated man waiting for his execution, and slumps into place behind his controls.
 When he leans forward to mumble into his microphone, he gets too close and his lips touch the spit guard.
 The sound from the overhead speakers becomes slightly distorted.

 "Th-thank you for visiting with us today at G-g-genki Galaxy and have a nice flight.
 You will be advanced to the final check station where you will be cleared for... for launch.
 Thank you.
 Thanks."
 He presses a red button, drops into a nearby stool, and holds his head in his hands.
 The roller coaster rumbles forward.

 Next, a bored-looking woman with bleached blonde hair ensures the harnesses are safely latched for every passenger.
 She gives a laconic canned speech to the passengers.